20 Mar Coral Bleaching and climate change: where do we fit in?

 “And what exactly is coral bleaching?”

 Corals have evolved and developed a very intricate cooperation mechanism with algae that provide nutrients and oxygen for them through photosynthesis, the zooxanthellae.
-The coral in turn provides shelter and nutrients needed for these organisms.
+The coral, in turn, provides shelter and nutrients needed for these organisms.
 Zooxanthellae are also responsible for the different vibrant colors we can observe in the coral reefs.
 When faced with stressful situations, such as rising temperatures, the algae stop providing the corals with food and start to produce substances that are toxic to the coral.
-As a result, the algae are expelled from the coral, making them not only lose their main food source, but also their color, thus becoming white: hence the term “bleaching”.
-This does not mean that the coral is immediately dead, however it is at a very dangerous risk of dying if the symbiotic balance is not restored and the algae are unable to return to the coral polyp.
+As a result, the algae are expelled from the coral, making them not only lose their main food source but also their color, thus becoming white: hence the term “bleaching”.
+This does not mean that the coral is immediately dead, however, it is at a very dangerous risk of dying if the symbiotic balance is not restored and the algae are unable to return to the coral polyp.

 This phenomenon has been observed over the years with increasingly shorter intervals between episodes.
-Before the 1980s, coral bleaching events had never been observed, but currently they are more and more common in coral reefs around the world, which could mean that in the close future, bleaching will occur yearly, decimating the most important marine ecosystems around the world, unless we do something about it.
+Before the 1980s, coral bleaching events had never been observed, but currently, they are more and more common in coral reefs around the world, which could mean that in the close future, bleaching will occur yearly, decimating the most important marine ecosystems around the world, unless we do something about it.

 “So what can we do about it?”

-Some organizations are trying to find ways to increase the likelihood of reefsrestoring their natural balance after these events, preventing them from dying.
+Some organizations are trying to find ways to increase the likelihood of reefs restoring their natural balance after these events, preventing them from dying.
 However, the main concern is still the atmospheric gas emissions that contribute to climate change.
 We as citizens can aim to reduce our “carbon footprint”, the amount of CO2 we put into the air, thus saving energy and keeping these gases out of our atmosphere.
-To do that we can plant trees where possible, take public transportation or alternative means like waking or bicycling, and last but certainly not least, contact our political leaders to stress the importance of climate legislation policies to the future of our world.
+To do that we can plant trees where possible, take public transportation or alternative means like walking or bicycling, and last but certainly not least, contact our political leaders to stress the importance of climate legislation policies to the future of our world.
 We can all be a part of this!